skogsbaer/sum-product/sum-product-en.md

 word "and", whereas the description of dosage uses "or".
-Different wordings are possible (e.g. "has attributes" for the former and "is one of the following" for the latter), but the wordings always describe the two sorts of data that are fundamentally different - on is "and data", the other is "or data".
+Different wordings are possible (e.g. "has attributes" for the former and "is one of the following" for the latter), but the wordings always describe the two sorts of data that are fundamentally different - one is "and data", the other is "or data".
 As stated above, these two concepts go by different names, but the most common ones are *products* (for "and data") and *sums* (for "or data").

-* A **products** has several, fixed attributes.
+* A **product** has several, fixed attributes.
 * A **sum** has several, distinct alternatives.

 ## Products, Sums, and Code